alaincaron/ts-data-structures/docs/classes/AbstractCollection.md

 • **predicate**: `Predicate`\<`E`\>

-The predicate that is being evaluated for each elements.
+The predicate that is being evaluated for each element.

 #### Returns